Stick to Your Resolutions This Year (Finally!)

 Now that it’s January 2017, all of that is in the past.
 You will likely make New Year’s resolutions to get back into or stay in shape, just like you did a year ago.
 And like last year, you will again swear to keep your resolutions.
 But will history repeat itself or will you stick to the plan this time?

-Get a Free Health and Fitness Consultation at ClubSport
+Stick to Your Resolutions—Get a Free Health and Fitness Consultation at ClubSport

 As a personal trainer at ClubSport, I see an influx of new faces every January.
 And in those faces, I see a fire burning within to take control of their health and appearance.
 If I had to rate their intensity from 1-10, it would be an 11!
 In every chat I have with these new members, they eagerly tell me how hard they’re working out (six or even seven days a week), how they have curtailed their drinking or social outings, and of their many sacrifices to make this year the year it happens.
+They are determined to stick to their resolutions.

 After a month or three, I noticed that some of these members had improved, but I also noticed that a fair amount slowly faded away and then disappeared.